imjasonh/kontain.me/README.md

 # Caveats

-The registry does not accept pushes and does not handle requests for images by digest.
-This is a silly hack and probably isn't stable.
+* The registry does not accept pushes.
+* This is a silly hack and probably isn't stable.
 Don't rely on it for anything serious.
-It could probably do a lot of smart things to be a lot faster.
+*  It could probably do a lot of smart things to be a lot faster. 🤷

 # How it works